neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 pg_dump -Fc -v -d <source_database_connection_string> | pg_restore -v -d <neon-database-connection-string>
 ```

-Piping is not recommended for large databases, as it is susceptible to failures during lengthy migration operations.
+Piping is not recommended for large databases because it can fail during lengthy migration operations.
+Incompatibilities between the source and target Postgres instances or databases may also cause a piping operation to fail.
+If you're importing from another Postgres instance, review Neon's [compatibility](/docs/reference/compatibility) page to ensure that Neon Postgres is compatible with your source Postgres instance.
+If you're unsure or encounter issues, consider using separate dump and restore operations.
+This approach lets you adjust dump and restore options or modify the dump file directly to resolve migration challenges.

 When piping `pg_dump` output directly to `pg_restore`, the custom output format (`-Fc`) is most efficient.
 The directory format (`-Fd`) format cannot be piped to `pg_restore`.